andreasnij/lockout-authentication/README.md

     // Place code to login user here echo 'You are now logged in!';
 } elseif ($authenticator->isLoginBlocked()) {
-   echo 'Your account has temporarily been locked due to multiple failed login attempts.
+    echo 'Your account has temporarily been locked due to multiple ' . 'failed login attempts.
 Try again later.';
 } else {
     echo 'The username or password is incorrect!';
 }

 // Place code to save the $user object to persistent storage here